igorcasmarques/igorcasmarques.github.io/my-story/10-career-successes.md

 When I finally made it to the Netherlands, I spent a couple of hours exploring Amsterdam before going to my Airbnb in Vleuten, a few km from Utrecht's city centre.
 The following couple of days were filled with rehearsals, stroopwafel, shawarma, and getting to know the other finalists and the competition's organizers.

-The concert that featured the works of all finalists took place in a cathedral in Utrecht.
+The concert that featured the works of all finalists took place in a cathedral.
 Everything looked and sounded beautiful.
 Much to my surprise, *huithrothroy* placed 2nd in the competition.
 I was eating hors-d'œuvre with the performers when someone came looking for me to tell me I'd won something.
 I swallowed quickly and jogged to the stage to receive the prize.

 ## Happy sigh